Categories

 The Forest of Stolen Girls by June Hur (April 20)

-From the author of last year’s chilling The Silence of the Bones comes a new book about families, secrets, and deception.
+From the author of last year’s chilling The Silence of the Bones comes a new story about families, secrets, and deception.
 Hwani’s family and life have fallen apart ever since she and her younger sister vanished and were found unconscious in the forest on the edge of a crime scene.
 Though the family fled their small village to escape the incident, some histories are not so easily banished.
-Years later Hwani’s father, Detective Min, is drawn back to their hometown by the unsolved cases of 13 other girls who recently vanished under similar circumstances as his own daughters.
+Years later Hawni’s father, Detective Min, is drawn back to their hometown by the unsolved cases of 13 other girls who recently vanished under similar circumstances as his own daughters.
 But when he returns to investigate, he too vanishes, leaving Hwani to follow in his footsteps in an attempt to find her father and finally put an end to the mystery that tore her family apart.

 Fresh from the Skeleton’s Mouth